Updated April 2026

 8.7/10

-The Amex Platinum earns 5x Membership Rewards points on flights booked directly with airlines and through Amex Travel, up to $500,000 in purchases per calendar year.
-That is the highest base earn rate on flights of any card in this list.
-The 80,000 point welcome bonus is among the largest you will find on a personal airline credit card outside of targeted offers.
+The Amex Platinum earns the second highest overall score on this site.
+The reason is not the annual fee.
+The reason is the lounge access and the flight earn rate.
+5x Membership Rewards points on flights booked directly with airlines and through Amex Travel, up to $500,000 in purchases per calendar year.
+That is the highest flight earn rate of any card in this review.
+The 80,000 point welcome bonus is among the largest you will find on a personal card outside of targeted offers.

-The $695 annual fee is real money.
-The card offsets it through roughly $1,400 in potential annual credits: $200 in airline fee credits, $200 in hotel credits, $200 in Uber Cash, $240 in digital entertainment credits, and $300 in Equinox credits.
-Most cardholders use less than half.
-Before applying, add up only the credits you will realistically use without changing your behavior.
-If the total is below $695, pick a different card.
+The $695 annual fee stops most people and fairly so.
+The card offsets it through roughly $1,400 in potential annual credits: $200 in airline fee credits, $200 in hotel credits, $200 in Uber Cash, $240 in digital entertainment credits, $300 in Equinox credits, and Walmart Plus membership.
+Most cardholders realistically use $500 to $750 of that total.
+Before you apply, list only the credits you will use without changing anything about how you currently spend.
+If that total is below $695, this is the wrong card for you.

-Where the Amex Platinum genuinely justifies its fee is lounge access.
-Centurion Lounges, Priority Pass Select, Delta Sky Clubs when flying Delta, and Escape Lounges are all included.
-If you pass through major US airports more than six times per year, the lounge value alone covers several hundred dollars annually.
+Where the Amex Platinum genuinely earns its fee is the lounge package.
+Centurion Lounges, Priority Pass Select, Delta Sky Club access when flying Delta, and Escape Lounges are all on one card.
+If you travel through major US airports more than six times per year, that access alone covers hundreds of dollars annually in lounge day passes.

-Before applying: list every credit on the card.
-Add up only the ones you will use without changing your habits.
-If that total is below $695, the Chase Sapphire Preferred is a better airline credit card for you.
+The honest calculation: Add up only the credits you will use without changing your behavior.
+Ignore the Equinox credit if you do not have a gym membership.
+Ignore the Walmart Plus if you do not use Walmart.
+If your realistic total is below $695, the Chase Sapphire Preferred at $95 is a better card for your situation.

 Earn Rate Quality